hotboom/Elementus/README.md

 1. unzip arhive to httpdocs folder of web-server

-2. import  mysql dump dbdump.sql to your mySQL database and delete elemental.sql
+2. import  mysql dump dbdump.sql to your mySQL database and delete this file

 3. set your database name, user and password in config.php